roklimovich/RailwayInfrastructure/README.md

 This project is a simulation tool for managing and maintaining railway infrastructure logistics.
 The application allows users to manage railway stations, connections, line intersections, trainsets, and more through a graphical user interface (GUI).
-The core functionality involves creating and controlling trainsets (composed of locomotives and railroad cars) while simulating their movements and logistics across a graph of railway stations.
+The core functionality involves creating and controlling trainsets while simulating their movements and logistics across a graph of railway stations.

 ## Features